How to index a Word document with TExtract

 - Then TExtract embeds the entries in a copy of the Word file, and you can run Word and insert the index.

-View the screenshots and the demo video for an impression:
+View the short demo video for an impression:

-TExtract takes care of setting up the initial index, but you, the indexer, are in control.
+TExtract takes care of setting up the index, but you, the indexer, are in control.

 Whether it is for a textbook, biography, research report, PhD thesis, business report, legal case index or product catalog,